krz/krz.github.io/_posts/2023-07-06-intro-bayes.md

 - It can compare and evaluate different models using Bayesian model selection or model averaging techniques.
 - It can make predictions and decisions based on expected utility or loss functions.

-Here is a possible continuation of the blog post:

----

 One of the advantages of Bayesian modeling is that it can handle complex models with many parameters and hierarchical structures.
 Hierarchical models are models that have parameters that vary across different levels or groups of data, and that are themselves influenced by other parameters.
 For example, suppose we want to model the test scores of students from different schools, and we assume that the scores depend on the students' abilities, the schools' effects, and some random noise.